jlorieau/thatway/README.rst

 3. Configuration locking
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Parameters cannot be accidentally modified.
+Settings cannot be accidentally modified.
 Once they're set, they're set until
 the config's ``update`` or ``load`` methods are used.

 .. code-block:: python

-    >>> from thatway import Parameter
+    >>> from thatway import Setting
-    >>> config.b = Parameter(3)
+    >>> config.b = Setting(3)
     >>> config.b
     3
-    >>> config.b = Parameter(5)  # oops!
+    >>> config.b = Setting(5)  # oops!
     Traceback (most recent call last):
     ...
     thatway.base.ConfigException: Entry 'b' already in the Config--use a Config.update or load method to change its value.
     >>> config.b = 5  # oops!
     Traceback (most recent call last):
     ...
-    thatway.base.ConfigException: Only Parameters can be inserted in the Config
+    thatway.base.ConfigException: Only Settings can be inserted in the Config
     >>> config.update({'b': 5})
     >>> config.b
     5

-The one exception is that parameters defined on a class can be replaced on the
+The one exception is that settings defined on a class can be replaced on the
 class itself--not a class instance.
-This is because parameters act as
+This is because settings act as
 descriptors for classes.

 4. Type Enforcement
 ~~~~~~~~~~~~~~~~~~~

-Parameter types are checked and maintained with the parameter's value type, and the ``allowed_types`` optional argument.
+Setting types are checked and maintained with the setting's value type, and the ``allowed_types`` optional argument.

 .. code-block:: python

-    >>> from thatway import Parameter
+    >>> from thatway import Setting
-    >>> config.d = Parameter(5, allowed_types=(int, str))
+    >>> config.d = Setting(5, allowed_types=(int, str))
     >>> config.update({'d': 'my new d value'})
     >>> config.d
     'my new d value'
-    >>> config.e = Parameter(6)
+    >>> config.e = Setting(6)
     >>> config.update({'e': 'my new e value'})
     Traceback (most recent call last):
     ...
     ValueError: Could not convert 'my new e value' into any of the following types: [<class 'int'>]

-6. Missing Parameters
+6. Missing Settings
 ~~~~~~~~~~~~~~~~~~~~~

-Trying to update a parameter that doesn't exist is not possible.
+Trying to update a setting that doesn't exist is not possible.

 .. code-block:: python

-    >>> from thatway import Parameter
+    >>> from thatway import Setting
     >>> config.update({'f': 'unassigned'})  # 'f' doesn't exist in config
     Traceback (most recent call last):
     ...
-    KeyError: "Tried assigning parameter with name 'f' which does not exist in the Config"
+    KeyError: "Tried assigning setting with name 'f' which does not exist in the Config"

 Features
 --------

-1. Parameter descriptions
+1. Setting descriptions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Parameters can include descriptions.
+Settings can include descriptions.

 .. code-block:: python

-    >>> from thatway import Parameter
+    >>> from thatway import Setting
-    >>> config.c = Parameter(4, desc="The 'c' attribute")
+    >>> config.c = Setting(4, desc="The 'c' attribute")